Last Updated on December 11, 2023

 7 – Taitung Railway Art Village

 Old buildings from the railway company were turned into an art space where artists can exhibit their art and get a space to work.
 The exhibitions change regularly and a walking track has been built outside.
 During summer, the place hosts a craft market and regular events, especially concerts.
+It’s one of Taitung’s most popular attractions and a local hang-out spot.

 8 – Participate in the Bombing of Master Han Dan

-Every year, during the 15th day of the first lunar month, the bombing of master Han Dan takes place.
-A shirtless man, posing as Master Han Dan, get firecrackers thrown at him by the crowd.
+Every year, on the 15th day of the first lunar month, the bombing of master Han Dan takes place.
+A shirtless man, posing as Master Han Dan, gets firecrackers thrown at him by the crowd.
 Specific to Taitung, this ceremony is a way to honor the god of wealth and war.
 Lord Han Dan was known to hate being cold, the firecrackers are an attempt to warm the god, and by doing so, earning his good grace.

 9 – Try the aboriginal food

-Things to do around Taitung:
+Things to do in Taitung County

 10 – Paragliding in Luye